Lucy M. Freibert (1922-2016)

 Described by former students as a “steady and constant inspiration,” Dr. Freibert was also an accomplished scholar.
 She co-authored Hidden Hands: An Anthology of American Women Writers, 1790-1870, the first anthology devoted to American women writers of the period.
 A colleague writes that Dr. Freibert “demonstrated excellence and originality in scholarship and the importance of acting on one’s convictions to achieve change.”

-Dr. Freibert has earned numerous honors and awards including the university’s Distinguished Teaching Award (1987) and the Mary K. Bonsteel Tachua Gender Equity Award (2004).
+Dr. Freibert earned numerous university honors and awards during her lifetime including the university’s Distinguished Teaching Award (1987) and the Mary K. Bonsteel Tachua Gender Equity Award (2004).
 In 1991, she was presented with the Trustees Award in recognition of her contributions to and impact on student life.
 In 2001, the UofL Office of Community Engagement awarded her the Lifetime Community Service Award, in recognition of her more than 50 years of community service.

 With over 1000 volumes donated from Dr. Freibert’s personal collection, the UofL library’s “Lucy M. Freibert Collection” contains signed first editions and personal correspondence with contemporary women writers.
 The collection, dedicated in 2008, ensures that generations will continue to benefit from Dr. Freibert’s legacy of advocacy, scholarship, and service.